rafaalpizar/dnstable/README.md

-# Script to do dns resolution and saves to excel: dns2excel.py
+# Script to do DNS resolution and saves to excel: dns2excel.py

 ## Introduction
 This tool receives a list of hosts from a text file and its output is a Excel file ready for analysis.